Registering a new trial?

 Description of intervention(s) / exposure

-Upon entry to the program, a brief ‘getting started’ self-assessment will help participants to recognise which modules are most relevant to their needs.
+Upon entry to the program, a brief ‘Getting Started’ self-assessment will help participants to recognise which modules are most relevant to their needs.
 Participants will be advised that completing all modules is recommended, but they will be able to begin with the modules that are most relevant to them, based on their responses to some brief questions.
-After completing 'Getting Started', participants will be able to view and complete the HypoPAST modules.
+After completing the 'Getting Started' module, participants will be able to view and complete the HypoPAST modules and resources (activity sheets, information leaflets, videos).
 HypoPAST is self-guided, thus participants can choose whether they complete some or all the modules, all in one sitting or spread out over several days or a few weeks.
 There is no limit on how often they access the intervention.
 It is anticipated that 4-8 weeks will be sufficient time for participants to access HypoPAST online, do the activities, and begin to benefit from the program, however they will be able to access the intervention for 24 weeks.
 Program utilisation will be monitored using website analytics.

 Intervention code [1] 326196 0